Howland-Lab/Unified-Momentum-Model/README.md

 ### Install from cloned repository
-If you prefer to download the repository first, you can first clone the repository, either using http:
+If you prefer to download the repository first (for example, to run the example and paper figure scripts), you can first clone the repository, either using http:
 ```bash
 git clone https://github.com/Howland-Lab/Unified-Momentum-Model.git
 ```